kushalAgrawal17/UCP-cache-partitioning/README.md

 We have also implemented dynamic partitioning on 2 and 4 core by defining the partition after a particular interval ourselves in an array.

 We have made changes in run_4core.sh file to run it for n=2,4,8 cores, and we created our replacement files ucp, myucp2, and myucp4 in replacement folder.
-All result files are generated in results_4core_10M folder.
+All result files are generated in results_4core_10M folder inside Champsim folder.